Banner gala pequeno principe

 The Institute

-The Pelé Pequeno Príncipe Pequeno Research Institute has 17 coordinating researchers, who are currently dedicated to near one hundred projects divided into seven lines of research.
-With a highly qualified team, the Complex’s research unit has faced the challenge of carrying out scientific studies in the current health scenario in Brazil and has offered important contributions to provide more quality of life and well-being to its patients.
+The Pelé Pequeno Príncipe Research Institute counts with 14 lead researchers, currently dedicated to around 80 projects divided into six research lines.
+With a highly qualified team, the research unit of the Complex has faced the challenge of conducting scientific studies in the current health scenario in Brazil, providing important contributions to improve the quality of life and well-being of its patients.

 The Institute’s research activities contribute decisively to the institution always doing more and better through high and medium complexity medicine.
 The studies also allow the institution to expand the scope of its work in Brazil and worldwide.